zevv/npeg/README.md

 Captured data in patterns can be saved to a tree of Json nodes which can be accessed by the application after the parsing completes.
-Check the examples sectoin below to see captures in action.
+Check the examples section below to see captures in action.

 ### Error handdling